Ashwagandha for Thyroid: The Bidirectional Risk Explained

 It can reduce TSH, which may affect levothyroxine dosing requirements.
 This is a monitoring issue, not a direct drug interaction.
 Always inform your prescribing physician if you add ashwagandha while on thyroid medication.

-These statements have not been evaluated by the TGA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult your healthcare professional before starting any new supplement.

 Continue Your Research